GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 9. *Optional*: In the `Symbol` dropdown menu you can select the colours and symbols you want to use.
 10. *Optional*: In the `Color ramp` dropdown menu you can specify the range of colours you want to use.
 To see all color ramps click on the down arrow of the `Color ramp` -> `All Color Ramps`.
 11. *Optional*: Under `Legend Format` you can adjust how precise the range of the classes will be displayed in the legend.
 Usually, it is practical to not use too complicated numbers in the legend.
 12. *Optional*: You can open the panel `Layer Rendering` on the button of the window.
-Here you can adjust the opacity/ transparency of the layer.
+Here you can adjust the opacity/transparency of the layer.
 13. Click `Apply` to put your adjustment into effect.
 14. Click `OK` to close the window.